 Winner of three 2018 RIBA East Midlands Awards: Regional Award, Conservation Award and the Project Architect Award which went to Diana Dina.
 Our award entry can be found here on the RIBA Website.

-Replacing a tired 1960s bungalow, the house takes on a symmetrical form standing clear of the historic garden walls with the composed presence of a pavilion.
-The material pallette draws on local sources and inspiration from the main hall with a series of hand-crafted bronze roofs set on ironstone facades.
-The house opens onto a south facing terrace, wrapped by two ponds and framed by wysteria-clad pergolas.
+Replacing a tired 1960s bungalow, the new south-facing house takes on a symmetrical form, standing clear of the surrounding historic walls.
+The material palette draws inspiration from the main hall with a series of hand-crafted bronze roofs set on ironstone facades and framed by ponds.
+The stone is worked by hand and carefully selected from quarries and reclaimed sources.

 A fabric-first approach to construction and careful detailing set a high standard for the quality of the building work and finishes.
 Together with the use of an air source heat pump this provides a comfortable yet low-energy building.

 To take account of the natural fall across the site, the garden takes on a tiered form.
 The south-facing terrace opens out onto a central lawn bordered by a fine contemporary planting scheme created by Rupert Golby.
 Planted species include yew and cornus controversa trees.
 Fresh water ponds either side of the terrace frame the entrance to the house.
 The ponds are fed by a pair of nineteenth century lead knucker dragons and bowls which were restored as part of the work.
 The main approach, via restored ironwork gates, is at the higher level and provides views across to the detailed bronze work of the roof.

 Gluckman Smith successfully navigated the various complexities at planning associated with listed buildings and archaeology.
 The extent of proposed landscaping required a full archaeological excavation to be carried out across the site prior to the start of works.